yeoldegrove/sailfish-signature-spoofing/README.md

 rsync --daemon --no-detach --verbose --address=192.168.2.15 --config=/root/rsyncd-alien.conf --log-file=/dev/stdout
 ```

+  If you're using an SSH tunnel, use `--address=127.0.0.1` to retrict the daemon to the tunnel only

   If you're not using USB, replace `192.168.2.15` with the address of your device on the corresponding network (see *Settings* -> *Developer tools*)

+* make you daemon accessible

+  * Solution 1: use an `ssh` firewall (see `--end SSH=1` parameter below)

-* make sure your firewall accepts connections on port 873 over Wifi
+  * Solution 2: make sure your firewall accepts connections on port 873 over Wifi
 ```bash
 iptables -A connman-INPUT -i wlan0 -p tcp -m tcp --dport 873 -j ACCEPT
 ```